 If you set up your on-premises network with private access to Oracle services through the VCN's An optional virtual router that you can add to your VCN.
 The gateway enables on-premises hosts or VCN hosts to privately access Oracle services (such as Object Storage and Autonomous Database) without exposing the resources to the public internet., the DRG advertises more routes.
 They are routes for the Oracle Services Network, which is available with the service gateway.
-For a list of those ranges, Public IP Address Ranges for the Oracle Services Network (Service Gateway).
+For a list of those ranges, Public IP Addresses for VCNs and the Oracle Services Network.

 If you're using VPN Connect with static routing, and you've configured the VCN to give your on-premises network private access to Oracle services, you must configure your edge device with the routes for the Oracle Services Network public IP ranges that are advertised by the DRG over the private path (through the service gateway).
-For a list of those ranges, see Public IP Address Ranges for the Oracle Services Network (Service Gateway)
+For a list of those ranges, see Public IP Addresses for VCNs and the Oracle Services Network

 Routing Preferences for Traffic from Oracle to Your On-Premises Network